Merlin the Magic Mouse (film)

 Merlin the Magic Mouse is a 1967 Warner Bros.
 Merrie Melodies cartoon directed by Alex Lovy.
-It features the first appearance of Merlin the Magic Mouse and Second Banana, both voiced by Daws Butler.
-This cartoon was also final appearance of Sam Cat in a Warner Brothers. cartoon.
+The short was released on November 18, 1967 and features the first appearance of Merlin the Magic Mouse and Second Banana, both voiced by Daws Butler.
+This cartoon also saw the final appearance of Sam Cat in a Warner Bros. cartoon.

 Plot

 Merlin puts on a magic show but he is not really popular.
-Upon their entry into the auditorium, Merlin's sidekick Second Banana counts the house, where he finds only one member of the audience: a cat.
+Upon their entry into the auditorium, Merlin's sidekick Second Banana counts the house, where he finds only one member of the audience: a cat (Sam Cat).
 He tells Merlin that there will be trouble if the cat finds out that Merlin's a mouse.
-Cleverly, Merlin puts on a fake moustache to disguise himself.
+Cleverly, Merlin puts on a fake mustache to disguise himself.
 The curtain rises and, when Merlin introduces himself, the cat boos.
 Second Banana is instructed to create applause using a machine that has several hands on a wheel.

 For his first trick, Merlin decides to pull a live rabbit from his empty hat.
 When Merlin puts in his hand, the rabbit bites his thumb, which causes it to throb.
 From the side of the stage, Second Banana tells Merlin to use the carrot.
 Merlin pulls out the carrot and the rabbit reaches out its paw to grab it, pulling Merlin into the hat along with him, prompting Merlin to say, "I shall have a talk with that rabbit later."

 After getting his hat back to normal, Merlin proclaims that, for his next "feat of legerdemain," he will need a volunteer from the crowd.
 He chooses the cat, who is incredulous, and the cat comes up on stage.
 Merlin informs him that he is going to saw him in half.
 While Second Banana retrieves the box, the cat runs away, not wanting to be sawed in half by Merlin.
 He trips and Merlin grabs him by the tail.
 Pulling him across the stage, Merlin says to the cat, "Get back here!
 It's only a trick.
 Besides, you've got nine lives; what have you got to lose?"